 Overnight Crate Trainig

-Puppies picked up prior to 12 weeks do not sleep overnight in a crate.
+Our puppies do not sleep overnight in a crate while they are here.
 Rather, they sleep in a small area in our side foyer with free access to potty outside.
 Since we have doggy door access, we take advantage of this helpful tool for a couple of reasons.

 Why the Doggy Door